-To help with house design ideas:
+To help inspire house design ideas:

-- Visit show homes, home expos and open homes.
+- visit show homes, home expos and open homes

-3 approaches to house design and building
+Three approaches to house design and building

 1. Using a group housing company.
 These companies usually provide packages which can include some or all of the following:

-- Project management and construction.
+- project management and construction.

 Group housing companies

 Group housing companies offer a range of standard designs.
-Some companies will let you change almost anything on the design.
+Some companies let you change almost anything on the design.
 Others may not be so keen to alter their standard plans.

-Some firms will take care of the entire building process from building consent and local planning compliance to landscaping.
+Some firms take care of the entire building process from building consent and local planning compliance to landscaping.

-One big advantage of this type of housing is that the price should be exact because you are buying a package (apart from any variations that you ask for after the fixed price has been agreed).
+A big advantage of this type of housing is that the price should be exact because you are buying a package (apart from any variations that you ask for after the fixed price has been agreed).

 To find a group housing company go to these trade organisations: